msieg/deep-music-visualizer/README.md

 ### song

-Audio file of type mp3, wav, m4a, ogg, aac, au, or flac.
+Audio file of type mp3, wav, or ogg.

 This is the only required argument!